1. Humble Beginnings: A Simple Fishing and Trading Hub

 Tourism:

-- The government heavily invested in luxury hotels, shopping malls, and world-class attractions.
+- Investment in luxury hotels, shopping malls, and iconic attractions increased.

 5. Real Estate Boom: A Skyline That Touches the Clouds